bpcmusic/synergy/cartridge.md

 ![Top](scad/cart_top.jpg)
 ![Bottom](scad/cart_bottom.jpg)

-You are welcome to grab the STL and/or OpenSCAD files to play around with it.
+You are welcome to grab the STL and/or OpenSCAD files to play around with it (covered under the cc-by-sa-3 license; see the bottom of this page).
 I've been printing on my NewMatter Mod-T with PLA.
 If you are using a different printer, the tolerances may be different.
 Let me know if you have any issues.

 * [Top STL File](scad/synergycart-top.stl)
 * [Bottom STL File](scad/synergycart-bottom.stl)